 Extra work surface is provided by a slide out flap above the fridge, which is retained in its stowed position by an internal catch.
-On some models there is also a pull up flap on the lounge side of the fridge cabinet.
+There is also a pull up flap on the lounge side of the fridge cabinet.
 To close this it is necessary to release both catches simultaneously.